Maiden hair fern and Blue-eyed Mary. Photo: Scott Woodbury

 Rhizome: See section C, Stems/Growth Habit.

 Root Flare: The part of the tree where the trunk transitions into roots and flares out.
+Also known as a root collar.

 Mycorrhiza: A fungus that grows in association with the roots of a plant in a symbiotic or sometimes pathogenic relationship.
 Plural is “mycorrhizae.”